asmuth/brokerd/protocol.md

 to the backbone, which will round-robin forward it to another client that responds directly to the requester.

-all messages are delivered via UDP and use network byte order / big endian.
+all messages are delivered via UDP and use network byte order / big endian. the first byte of each packet contains the packet type.